Franklin Templeton disagrees with Sebi order; to move SAT | Business

 This amount will be used to repay unitholders, as per Sebi's order.

-Reacting to Sebi's order, a Franklin Templeton spokesperson said, ''We strongly disagree with the findings in the Sebi order and intend to file an appeal with the Hon'ble Securities Appellate Tribunal''.
+A Franklin Templeton spokesperson said, ''We strongly disagree with the findings in the Sebi order and intend to file an appeal with the Securities Appellate Tribunal''.

 He, further, said Franklin Templeton places great emphasis on compliance and believes that it has always acted in the best interest of unitholders and accordance with regulations.

-Sebi found that Franklin Templeton AMC has committed serious lapses/violations about a scheme categorization (by replicating high-risk strategy across several schemes) and calculation of Macaulay duration (to push long-term papers into short duration schemes).
-Also, it has committed violations in respect of non-exercise of exit options in the face of an emerging liquidity crisis, securities valuation practices, risk management practices, and investment-related due diligence, it added.
+Sebi found that Franklin Templeton AMC has committed serious lapses/violations about a scheme categorization (by replicating high-risk strategy across several schemes).
+It has committed violations in respect of non-exercise of exit options in the face of an emerging liquidity crisis, securities valuation practices, risk management practices, and investment-related due diligence, it added.

-''As a result of the irregularities in the running of the debt schemes inspected, the loss has been caused to the investors.
-The notice (Franklin Templeton AMC) was under a statutory obligation to abide by the provisions of the Mutual Regulations and Circulars issued thereunder, which it failed to do,'' Sebi noted.

 Franklin Templeton said its immediate priority and focus remains on supporting the court-appointed liquidator in liquidating the portfolio of the schemes under winding up and distributing monies to unitholders at the earliest while preserving value.